-About the US Naval Sea Cadet Corps
+About United States Naval Sea Cadet Corps

-Mission
+Our Mission

 How We Build Leaders of Character